 - Are experienced trial attorneys and criminal defense lawyers.
 We have successfully argued for the reduction and dismissal of charges in numerous cases due to search and seizure, Fourth Amendment and Miranda rights issues.

 If you have questions regarding rights violations during an arrest or during a criminal investigation, contact the experienced trial litigators of Moses and Rooth Attorneys at Law.
 Dial 407-377-0150 for a Free initial consultation.

 Fighting a Charge After Your Rights Were Violated

 At Moses and Rooth Attorneys at Law, we can investigate whether police had a valid reason to come into contact with you, and can question whether the search of your car, home or person was legal and valid.
 We can also investigate whether your Fourth Amendment rights and other rights were respected if you were taken into custody.

 Don’t assume police officers follow the laws they’re bound to obey.
-Instead, get a professional and experienced analysis of your rights by contacting us for a no-charge consultation.
+Instead, get a professional and experienced analysis of your rights by contacting us for a no-charge case review.